bperz/epic-challenge-temp/Readme.md

 All physiological signals were recorded with the sampling frequency of 1kHz, and annotations were recorded with the frequency of 20Hz.

 ## 4. Data structure
-All the data is stored in `releases` section of the repository.
+All the data is stored in `releases` section of the repository (on github website it should appear to the right of this text).
 Data is divided into four scenarios, each representing a different validation approach:
 1. Across-time scenario corresponds to the hold-out validation approach that respects chronology.
 Each sample is divided into training and test parts based on the time.
 A sample represents a single person watching a single video - first part of the activity is in the train set and the later part in the test set.
 This scenario analyzes how well a model utilizes knowledge obtained from the past data to the new data from the same set of participants and stimuli.
 2. Across-subject scenario matches the leave-N-subjects-out validation approach.
 Participants are divided into random groups.
 All the samples of a given group of participants belong either to the train or test set, depending on the fold.
 There are 5 folds in this scenario and each fold leaves out a different set of subjects.